MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 ### Column formatting enhancement

-SharePoint Server Subscription Edition Version 22H2 enhances the column formatting capabilities of the modern UX by adding suppport for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
-Column formatting allows you to customize how fields in SharePoint lists and libraries are displayed to the users.
+SharePoint Server Subscription Edition Version 22H2 allows you to customize how fields in SharePoint lists and libraries are displayed to the users.
+This enhances the column formatting capabilities of the modern UX by adding suppport for Excel-style expressions and also supports Abstract Syntax Tree (AST) expressions.
+Column formatting.
 This feature gives you the capability to visualize data in a variety of different ways to meet your needs, from applying color and other formatting to quickly understand the data at a glance, to powerful custom actions based on the state of the data.
 With a rich and flexible set of potential customizations, column formatting makes working with SharePoint lists and libraries much more engaging.
 To know more about the feature see,

 - [Use column formatting to customize SharePoint](/sharepoint/dev/declarative-customization/column-formatting).
 - [Formatting syntax reference](/sharepoint/dev/declarative-customization/formatting-syntax-reference): "Expressions can be written using Excel-style expressions in SharePoint Online, or by using Abstract Syntax Tree expressions in SharePoint Online and SharePoint 2019." and "All Excel-style expressions begin with an equal (=) sign.
 This style of expression is only available in SharePoint Online (not SharePoint 2019)."